learnerxuan/CTF/UniVsThreats CTF 2025 - so_hidden.md

-# Android Pentesting CTF Writeup - Hidden Flag Challenge
+# Android Pentesting CTF Writeup - so_hidden Challenge

 ## Challenge Overview
-**Name:** "We found an APK.
+**Description:** "We found an APK.
 It is useless, or isn't it?"
-**Description:** An APK named "jokes_and_info.apk" was provided for analysis.
+An APK named "jokes_and_info.apk" was provided for analysis.

 ## Solution Approach